NHS Self Care

 Do you have musculoskeletal pain and want to help yourself?

-The getUBetter app is provided free of charge by BNSSG CCG for patients registered at Tudor Lodge Surgery.
+The getUBetter app is provided free of charge by BNSSG CCG for patients registered at Graham Road Surgery.
 It can be accessed on a Smartphone or on the Web and guides you day-by-day through a sequence of exercises and tips to help you get better from a range of new or recurrent musculoskeletal conditions:

 Lower back pain, Back and leg pain, Neck Pain Shoulder Pain, Ankle Pain, Knee Pain and Soft Tissue Lower Limb.